stormpath/stormpath-documentation/source/auth_z.rst

 5.2.
 Modeling Authorization in Stormpath
 ========================================

 From the perspective of a REST API, Stormpath only serves as the repository for authorization data.
-Authorization enforcement must happen on the client-side, and one of the many `Stormpath SDKs and integrations <https://docs.stormpath.com/home/>`_ can help you with this.
+Authorization enforcement must happen on the client-side, and one of the many `Stormpath Integrations <https://docs.stormpath.com/home/>`_ can help you with this.
 In this section we will discuss how to model the authorization data which is extremely important to your overall security model.

 .. _role-groups: